-These cookies taste like peanut butter, but melt in your mouth like shortbread.
+These gluten free cookies taste like peanut butter, but melt in your mouth like shortbread.

 - 1 cup peanut butter